cpjobling/eg-247-textbook/_build/laplace_transform/4/transfer_functions.md

-## Using Transfer Functions in Matlab for System Analysis
+## Using Transfer Functions in MATLAB for System Analysis

 Please use the file [tf_matlab.m](../matlab/tf_matlab.m) to explore the Transfer Function features provide by MATLAB.
 Open the file as a Live Script to see a nicely formatted document.